Today, one of my online meditation students asked me, “What do you think about when meditating?”

 Take Metta (Loving Kindness Meditation), for instance.

 Metta is a form of meditation in which we visualize giving and receiving warm feelings of love and kindness to and from other people.
-So already we do have some thoughts occurring, because we are deliberately creating specific ideas about people.
+So already we do have some thoughts occurring because we are deliberately creating specific ideas about people.
 Metta also includes specific words to think.
 When we do Metta we think, “May [name of person] have love and kindness.
 May they be free from suffering.
-May they have the strength to overcome any obstacles in their lives” (note: the exact words of the Loving Kindness script vary from teacher to teacher).
+May they have the strength to overcome any obstacles in their lives”.

 There are other similar forms of meditation in which we deliberately create specific thoughts and feelings, such as Karuna (Buddhist compassion), which is all about cultivating compassionate thoughts and feelings for ourselves and other people.